 Catastrophe as a theme is present already in the first Moomin story – a big flood is threatening the existence of the Moomintrolls, and the characters are portrayed as very small in comparison to the force of nature.

 “Catastrophe as a theme became important to Tove Jansson in many following books.
 Here it’s the great flood, later it’s the comet, or a volcano.
 That is a narrative concept that she often built her stories around”, Westin says.

-In the beginning of The Moomins and the Great Flood, Moomintroll and his mother are on the hunt for a new home and are looking for the family father, Moominpappa, who is missing.
-During the adventure they stumble upon different figures who either help them or are in need of help themselves.
-The Moominfamily takes on these new acquaintances with open arms.
+In the beginning of The Moomins and the Great Flood, Moomintroll and his mother are looking for a new home and searching for Moominpappa, who is missing.
+During the adventure, they meet various figures who either help them or are in need of help themselves.
+The Moomin family takes on these new acquaintances with open arms.

 “In later Moomin books, when discussing guests who want to move in, there’s talk of only needing to build new beds and expand the dining table.
 I think that is a very Moominous concept.”

-Moomins gives the reader insight into the lore of Moomintrolls – among other things the fact that they used to live in symbiosis with humans behind their tile stoves, but that was before the time of radiators.
+The Moomins and the Great Flood gives the reader insight into the lore of Moomintrolls – among other things the fact that they used to live in symbiosis with humans behind their tile stoves, but that was before the time of radiators.
 This old habit can be seen in the Moomins’ fascination with living in tower-like buildings.

-We also find out how the Moominfamily make their way to Moominvalley and what important part Moominmamma’s handbag, along with its contents play in the venture.
+We also find out how the Moomin family makes their way to Moominvalley and what important part Moominmamma’s handbag, along with its contents plays in the venture.
 Despite this book laying the foundation for the later Moomin books, Moomins hasn’t been seen as part of the actual Moomin-canon.
 The story differs quite a lot from the eight later books, both regarding character depiction and narration.